backstage/backstage/plugins/cost-insights/contrib/aws-cost-explorer-api.md

 ## Cost Allocation Tags

 Tags are labels that you can assign to an AWS resource, each with a key and value.
 You can use cost allocation tags to track your AWS costs on a detailed level.
 You can tag resources through the AWS UI by using the Tags tab on the relevant resource screen.
-You can also add tags programatically via the relevant cloud product API.
+You can also add tags programmatically via the relevant cloud product API.

 After tagging your resources (either through UI or API), you still need to activate the tags through the UI.
 Once tags are activated there’s a 24-hour delay until you see the data in Cost Explorer.
 The tags don’t apply to historical data, so you only get cost allocation for dates after the tag activation date.
 More info on activating tags [here](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/activating-tags.html).